Or: The List Monad

 Promise: it is safe to assume you’ve run into this one.
 It represents a computation that is expected to not be instantaneous, and that may fail in its attempt of fulfilment.
 The context is the state of that computation: waiting, resolved (fulfilled), rejected.

 List: we’ve seen how lists constitute a functor.
-We can now look further and see how they constitute a monad (reminder: a monad is a specialised type of functor).
+We can now look further and see how they constitute a monad (reminder: a monad is a more restrictive category, but all monads are functors).
 Lists are generally interchangeably thought of as sequences, sets, or any other categorisation of a multitude of objects.
 However, in the broader world of programming, the things that a list holds tend to be limited to pieces of data prime for consumption—e.g., a collection of posts, where each item is a tangible post.
 The List monad proposes something more interesting: what if we used lists to represent the different possible outcomes of one particular computation?

 As I was taught in school, a function maps any given